San Francisco, California

 This event is kindly hosted by Adam Street Club, who would like to invite all Esc members to check out both their full and evening membership options at the club.
 Adam Street is hidden in 18th century vaults under the Strand and is a private members’ club aimed at both entrepreneurs and freelancers as a central base for work and play, members can relax, work, hangout, entertain, hide, impress, eat great food and drink excellent wine and cocktails, surrounded by like-minded souls.
 If you would like to know more about membership, please email Ellie, the Membership Manager, at email@example.com.

 "How to start a food venture" is an http://www.escapethecity.org/ production.

 You can view all our upcoming events here: http://escapeco.eventbrite.com/

 Escape the City - The Escape School

-There is so much rubbish career and startup advice out there.
-So many unhelpful myths.
-We are building the Escape School to teach what we wish we’d learnt back in 2009 when we were stuck… sitting glumly on the Tube wondering how on earth to get out.
+There is so much rubbish advice out there - so many unhelpful myths.
+We have built the Escape School to teach what we wish we’d learnt back in 2009 when we were commuting to our corporate jobs, wondering how to drive our career in directions that matter to us.